Skip to content

 Job training

-OMB reports a .9% improper payment rate in FY 2015 for the various programs in the Workforce Investment Act, which makes up a large proportion of Job Training.
+OMB reports a .9% Improper Payment rate in FY 2015 for the various programs in the Workforce Investment Act, which makes up a large proportion of Job Training.
 Nothing was reported for FY 2016 – 2022.
 In May 2016, the Office of Inspector General for the Department of Labor (DOL) issued a report including the following recommendation: “DOL included all the reporting requirements in its FY 2015 AFR; however, we continued to have concerns regarding the methodology DOL used to estimate improper payments in the FECA and WIA grant programs [xi].”
-A .9% improper payment rate was used for all job training.
-However, this estimate is most likely conservative.
+A .9% Improper Payment rate was used for all job training.
+However, this estimate is most likely low.

 WIC

-OMB reports a 1.8% improper payment rate for the WIC Program in FY 2022.
-OMB describes the errors as follows: “Overpayments outside the Agencies control – failure to access data/information needed.”
+OMB reports a 1.79% Improper Payment rate for the WIC Program in FY 2023.
+OMB describes the errors as follows [x]: “Overpayments outside the Agencies control – failure to access data/information needed.”

 Child Care

-OMB reports a 1.3% improper payment rate for the Child Care Program in FY 2022.
-This is a High Priority Program as classified by the OMB.
-OMB describes the errors as follows [ii]: “Administrative or process errors made by state or local agency resulted in overpayments.”
+OMB reports a 1.15% Improper Payment rate for the Child Care Program in FY 2023.
+OMB describes the errors as follows [x]: “Administrative or process errors made by state or local agency resulted in overpayments.”

 LIHEAP

-An improper payment report has not been issued by HHS regarding LIHEAP.
-The GAO reports up to 9% of LIHEAP payments had problems associated with them in a review of payments made in 7 states [xii].
+HHS has not issued an Improper Payment report regarding LIHEAP.
+The GAO reports that up to 9% of LIHEAP payments had problems associated with them in a review of payments made in 7 states [xii].
 Some of the errors were simple omissions, but some were as severe as fraud.
-An Improper payment rate of 5.0% was used in the analysis, which is most likely a conservative estimate.
+An Improper payment rate of 5.0% was used in the analysis, which is most likely a low estimate.

 Lifeline (Obama Phone)

-OMB reports a 6.1% improper payment rate for the Lifeline Program in FY 2022.
-Lifeline is a part of the Universal Services Fund, which is considered a High Priority Program as classified by the OMB.
-OMB describes the errors as follows: “Overpayments outside the agency control that occurred because of an Inability to Access the Data/Information Needed.”
+OMB reports a 2.18% Improper Payment rate for the Lifeline Program in FY 2023.
+OMB describes the errors as follows [x]: “Overpayments outside the agency control that occurred because of an Inability to Access the Data/Information Needed.”

 Additional Information on Welfare: